 Promptly notify the Maine Law PLUS Program Admissions Office of any change in your information as well as any new facts that may change the response on any part of your application.

-Communication About Your File
+Communications About Your File

 Under the Family Education Rights and Privacy Act of 1974, we will share information about the status of your application file only with you, the applicant.
 It is advisable to designate an individual, typically a parent, partner, sibling, or spouse, to communicate on your behalf with the law school if you expect to be out of the country or otherwise unavailable during the application process.
 To do so, please send a letter to the Admissions Office authorizing and naming your designate to work with our office on your behalf.